What Is Face Mapping?

 Acne on the temples can occur for several different reasons but it's mainly said to be due to a poor lymphatic system.
 Make sure you are draining your lymphatic system regularly by drinking water, exercising, and giving yourself lymphatic draining massages!

 - Not properly removing makeup

 While it's important to keep your hands off your face, this is especially true when it comes to the eye area.
-Constantly rubbing your eyes, as well as lack of sleep which is probably the reason youre rubbing your eyes, are significant reasons for acne under the eyes.
+Constantly rubbing your eyes are significant reasons for acne under the eyes.
 Make sure that you're getting plenty of sleep, drinking enough water, and removing your eye makeup completely every night!

 - Blood pressure

 - Salt intake

 Surprisingly, the nose is thought to be connected to the heart.
 This doesn’t necessarily mean you have heart issues but it could be a sign of poor circulation as well as high or low blood pressure.
 It could also be due to over-consumption of foods high in sodium, too spicy, or too oily.
 Lastly, face washes clogging your pores.

 Acne on the nose could also be related to indigestion or constipated, again try taking digestive enzymes and see if this helps your body properly break down and absorb food.
 Try eating lighter foods, such as fruits and vegetables; refrain from consuming foods that have too many spices, soups high in sodium, and fast food.